 How to buy asparagus

-When you’re shopping for asparagus, size is less important than freshness.
+Shopping for asparagus, size is less important than freshness.
 Choose bright green, firm stalks with tightly closed tips.
-If it squeaks when you grab the bunch, you know it’s fresh.
+If it squeaks when you grab the bunch, it’s fresh.
 Shriveled, limp and wet is not what you want.
 Asparagus doesn’t keep long so plan to cook within a few days after buying.
 Store it in the fridge, wrapped in plastic or trim a little off the bottom and stand upright in an inch or so of water for a couple of days.

 I heart asparagus